lgvw3/CarGOSPACE/README.md

 ### Later

 Took a while to get things figured out, went back and made the check if the car was on track based on 2d colliders instead of tile cells.

+## 2nd Jan, 2025 a little after midnight

+The curves track as being pretty well mastered by the little car as I watch it visually.
+Looking forward to some more advanced challenges for it in the days to come.
+That'll be my near term focus of getting a decent progression through curriculum until it can do like a little city or mini highway kind of thing.
+Then, with a decent foundation like that, I want to pull out the mlagents function and write the training code myself.